H I S T O R I A

 From 408 to 410 the city was besieged by Alaric (370 - 410), king of the Visigoth.
 In the end his troops plundered the city for three days.
 During the Visigoth war the amphitheatre was completely abandoned and its surroundings actually became a burial site, as the sieges prevented the Romans from burying the dead outside the walls.
 After the war these cemeteries were "reclaimed" by burying them under 2 metres of earth, and one of them was rediscovered only in 1895.

 89 burial places, dating from Diocletian to Theodoric times (IV-VI century) have been found in the valley of the Colosseum, mainly in the NE sector.
 63 burial places have been found in and around the amphitheatre, though only 56 have been mapped.
 These 56 are located in 3 places.
-The 15 on the eastern side and the 18 on the northern side were outside the travertine paving around the amphitheatre, which was still in use.
-The third group of 23 tombs (VI century) were found inside the northern portico.
+15 ones on the eastern side and 18 on the northern side were placed outside the travertine paving around the amphitheatre, which was still in use.
+The third group of 23 tombs (from the VI century) were found inside the northern portico.

-So the obvious conclusion is that during the V century the area was abandoned, but the amphitheatre was still in use; in the VI, when the amphitheatre was closed, it was used for burials.
+So the obvious conclusion is that during the V century the area around the amphitheatre was abandoned, but the facility was still in use; in the VI century, when the amphitheatre was finally closed, it was used for burials.

 After the 429 and 443 ones, another earthquake devastated Rome in 470, and in between, in 455, the city was again sacked, this time for fifteen days, by the Vandals of Genseric (a.k.a.
 Gaiseric, 389– 477).